e-honceriu/BotCore/README.md

 - **Response**:
     - `200 OK` → If the bot was sucessfully created, the response body with status `OK` is returned.
+    - `400 Bad Request` → An invalid request body was received.
     - `409 Conflict` → A bot with this name already exists.

 - **Response Body**: